Interaction Graphs: Exponentials: Conclusion and Perspectives

 More generally, now that this framework has been defined and that we have shown its interest by providing a construction for \emph{elementary exponentials}, we believe the definition and study of other exponential connectives may be a work of great interest.
 First, these new exponentials would co-exist with each other, making it possible to study their interactions.
 Secondly, even if the definition of exponentials for full linear logic may be a complicated task, the definition of low-complexity exponentials may be of great interest.

 Finally, we explained in our previous paper how the systematic construction of models of linear logic based on graphings \cite{seiller-goig} give rise to a hierarchy of models mirroring subtle distinctions concerning computational principles.
-In particular, it gives rise to a hierarchy of models characterizing complexity classes \cite{seiller-lcc14} by adapting results obtained using operator theory \cite{conl,l}.
-The present work will lead to characterizations of larger complexity classes such as \textbf{Ptime} or \textbf{Exptime} predicates and/or functions, following the work of Baillot \cite{baillot}.
+In particular, it gives rise to a hierarchy of models characterising complexity classes \cite{seiller-lcc14, seiller-goinda} by adapting results obtained using operator theory \cite{seiller-conl,seiller-lsp,seiller-masas}.
+The present work could lead to characterisations of larger complexity classes such as \textbf{Ptime} or \textbf{Exptime} predicates and/or functions, following the work of Baillot \cite{baillot}.